lumeland/lume.land/plugins/paginate.md

 ## Description

-This plugin register the `paginate` helper to create pages using an array of results.
-This is useful combined with the `search` helper to create paginated results.
+This plugin registers the `paginate` helper to create pages using an array of results.
+This is useful when combined with the `search` helper to create paginated results.
 For example:

 ```js
 export const layout = "layouts/post-list.njk";